 When Gab wrote back a month or two later he had a huge list of suggestions (he'd also hacked up my beautiful baby).
 I initially declined since the mods were too much work for a frame that I didn't think anyone else would want, but as we discussed it more I got increasingly intrigued by the challenge.
 His wish list was as follows:

 Fpv cam has to have a unobstructed view even at 0 degrees of tilt.
-The GoPro would be at 0 degrees or even be tilted down most of the time.
+Both cams need a huge range of angles, all unobstructed.
 It's a video rig, not a freestyle rig like Odonata.

 Flaco style arms for max efficiency, attached with just two bolts.